conversejs/mergebounce/README.md

     merging two arrays, the values in the 2nd arrray will replace the corresponding values (i.e. those with the same indexes) in the first array.
     When `concatArrays` is set to `true`, arrays will be concatenated instead.
+* `dedupeArrays`:
+    This option is similar to `concatArrays`, except that the concatenated array will also be deduplicated.
+Thus any entries that are concatenated to the existing array, which are already contained in the existing array, will first be removed.
 * `promise`:
     By default, when calling a mergebounced function that doesn't execute immediately, you'll receive the result from its previous execution, or